m6shin/cse15l-lab-reports/lab-report-4-week-8.md

 ### Reviewed Repository Test Output for Snippet 2
 ![Image](https://snipboard.io/pmVKZW.jpg)
 - Here is the part of the JUnit output that shows the test failure.
+-  I think that there will need to be a big code change for the program to account for  nest parentheses, brackets, and escaped brackets.
+This is because none of the tests that we ran for `MarkdownParse.java` had nest parentheses for instance.
+To account for all these would take a substantial amount of new code.
 ## Snippet 3
 ### Markdown:
 ```